detain/myadmin-client-vue/README.md

 * [Vue Devtools](https://devtools.vuejs.org/guide/installation.html)  Install this in your browser(s).
 When you open up the Inspection//Console there wil be a Vue button that shows up if you are on a Vue backed site.
 You can use this to examine and go through all the data and stuff.

+### Notes

+* The site is essentially loaded in a single page and uses js to navigate without actual reloading
+* 'stores' are sets of data and functions that can be carried over between pages, the best example is using it to to store sessionid so its known throughout the site
+* most variables are handled by ref(erence) which are basically pointers.  in the JS code the data itself is accesed via .value  ie variable.value

 ### To-Do / Road-Map